The Emperor of Paris: Cast

+Production

+Filming

+Shooting began on 25 September 2017.
+Between 19 October and 10 November 2017, scenes were shot on "La Base", the former Air Base 217 located near Brétigny-sur-Orge and Le Plessis-Pâté in the Essonne department.

+Production also took place in the castles of Vaux-le-Vicomte and Fontainebleau in Seine-et-Marne, as well as in Pontoise Cathedral in Val-d'Oise.

 Release

 The film premiered at the Arras Film Festival on 3 November 2018.
 It was later released in France and Belgium on 19 December 2018, followed by other countries on later dates.